Cuckoo: Migration

 Most species of cuckoo are sedentary, but some undertake regular seasonal migrations, and others undertake partial migrations over part of their range.

 Species breeding at higher latitudes migrate to warmer climates during the winter due to food availability.
 The long-tailed koel, which breeds in New Zealand, flies to its wintering grounds in Polynesia, Micronesia, and Melanesia, a feat described as "perhaps the most remarkable overwater migration of any land bird."
 The yellow-billed cuckoo and black-billed cuckoo breed in North America and fly across the Caribbean Sea, a nonstop flight of 4000 km.
 Other long migration flights include the lesser cuckoo, which flies from Africa to India, and the common cuckoo of Europe, which flies nonstop over the Mediterranean Sea and Sahara Desert on the voyage between Europe and central Africa.

 Within Africa, 10 species make regular intracontinental migrations that are described as polarised.
 That is, they spend the nonbreeding season in the tropical centre of Africa and move north and south to breed in the more arid and open savannah and deserts.
 This is the same as the situation in the Neotropics, where no species have this migration pattern, or tropical Asia, where a single species does.
 About 83% of the Australian species are partial migrants within Australia or travel to New Guinea and Indonesia after the breeding season.

 In some species, the migration is diurnal, as in the channel-billed cuckoo, or nocturnal, as in the yellow-billed cuckoo.

 Behaviour and ecology

 The greater roadrunner is rarely seen flying.

 The cuckoos are, for the most part, solitary birds that seldom occur in pairs or groups.
-The biggest exception to this are the anis of the Americas, which have evolved cooperative breeding and other social behaviours.
+The biggest exception to this are the anis of the Americas, which have evolved cooperative breeding and other social behaviour.
 For the most part, the cuckoos are also diurnal as opposed to nocturnal, but many species call at night (see below).
 The cuckoos are also generally a shy and retiring family, more often heard than seen.
 The exception to this is again the anis, which are often extremely trusting towards humans and other species.